buditanrim/buditanrim.github.io/_posts/2018-09-06-preface-welcome-to-yellowstroke.markdown

 ### Why I created this blog
 The more I work in this mysterious “design” industry, the more I discover newer puzzle ahead of me.
 And as I solve or understand more mysteries, I'd love to use this blog as a way for me to share what I’ve learned with you from the practical standpoint — I hope it will be useful to you.

-Think of this blog as a better version of my notebook.
+Think of this blog as a neater version of my notebook.

 ### The scope of this blog
 In this blog, I’ll talk about various things from the design methods that I’m experimenting, the takeaways from the projects, some tips or tutorial, or even `mistakes` that I learned from.